odygrd/quill/docs/sink_types.rst

 FileSink
 ~~~~~~~~

-The :cpp:class:`quill::FileSink` is a straightforward sink that outputs to a file.
-The filepath of the `FileSink` serves as a unique identifier, allowing you to retrieve the same sink later using :cpp:func:`quill::FrontendImpl::get_sink`.
+The :cpp:class:`FileSink` is a straightforward sink that outputs to a file.
+The filepath of the `FileSink` serves as a unique identifier, allowing you to retrieve the same sink later using :cpp:func:`FrontendImpl::get_sink`.

 Each file can only have a single instance of `FileSink`.